MCPPO Designation Updates

 Associate MCPPO:

 The designation application requires relevant work history information and completion of the CORI Acknowledgement Form.
 You must also include a copy of a government-issued photo identification.
-We cannot process incomplete applications and those without payment of the fee.
+We cannot process incomplete applications.

 An MCPPO designation is valid for three years from the date of issue.
 MCPPO designees must maintain their knowledge and skills and document continuing professional education when they apply to renew their designation every three years.